module-federation/core/README.md

 You can see it in action here: https://github.com/module-federation/module-federation-examples/tree/master/nextjs (needs to be updated)

-## How to add a sidecar for exposes to your nextjs app
+## How to add a sidecar for exposure to your nextjs app

 1. Use `withFederatedSidecar` in your `next.config.js` of the app that you wish to expose modules from.
 We'll call this "next2".